Drone-mounted Echo Sounder System for Dredging Monitoring

 Step 4

-Why is UAV a good alternative?
+Why is UAV a good alternative for dredging operations?

 Hard-to-reach areas